Subham-sarkar/AWS-Three-Tier-Architecture/README.md

 # AWS-Three-Tier-Architecture

-Createdd an Three-Tier Architecture that includes a web server with Nginx, an application server with a Java service on Tomcat, and a database server with PostgreSQL using AWS resources.
+Created an Three-Tier Architecture that includes a web server with Nginx, an application server with a Java service on Tomcat, and a database server with PostgreSQL using AWS cloud formation.

 ## Architecture at a Glance